chaowang15/RGBDPlaneDetection/README.md

 # RGBDPlaneDetection

-This code is an implementation of RGB-D plane detection and color-based plane refinement with MRF optimization.
+This code is an implementation of RGB-D plane detection and color-based plane refinement with MRF(graph-cut) optimization.

 Example: input color and depth image of `frame-000000` from [BundleFusion dataset](http://graphics.stanford.edu/projects/bundlefusion/)'s [copyroom](http://graphics.stanford.edu/projects/bundlefusion/data/copyroom/copyroom.zip) (the depth image here is scaled by a factor 10 for rendering purpose):